awsdocs/aws-opsworks-user-guide/doc_source/opscm-chef-backup.md

 1. In the **Automated Backup** section, change the frequency, start time, or generations to keep\.
 Save your changes\.

+## Manual Backups<a name="opscm-chef-backup-manual"></a>

 You can start a manual backup at any time in the AWS Management Console, or by running the AWS CLI [create\-backup](http://docs.aws.amazon.com/opsworks-cm/latest/APIReference/API_CreateBackup.html) command\.
 Manual backups are not included in the maximum 30 generations of automated backups that are stored; a maximum of 10 manual backups are stored, and must be manually deleted from Amazon S3\.

+You can add tags when you create a new, manual backup of an AWS OpsWorks for Chef Automate server\.
+For more information about how to add tags when you create a manual backup, see [Add Tags to a New Backup \(CLI\)](opscm-tags.md#opscm-tags-howto-createbackup)\.

 **To perform a manual backup in the AWS Management Console**